-Last reviewed and approved by the Board of Dunelm Group plc on 5 October 2022.
+Approved by the Board of Dunelm Group plc on 6 September 2023.

 Dunelm Group plc Prevention of Modern Slavery Policy

 Policy Statement

 Any use of slave or trafficked labour is absolutely abhorrent to Dunelm.
 We take the issue very seriously, and we are fully supportive of any measures to eradicate this criminal activity.